mineadmin/doc-v3/docs/en/guide/start/deployment.md

     # Rewrite target path
     nginx.ingress.kubernetes.io/rewrite-target: /
 spec:
-  # List of Ingress rules
+  # Ingress routing rules
   rules:
-      # Applies to requests with hostname www.mineadmin.com
+      # For requests with hostname www.mineadmin.com
     - host: www.mineadmin.com
       # Handle HTTP requests
       http:
         paths:
-          # Match the root path
+          # Match root path
           - path: /
             # Path matching type is Prefix
             pathType: Prefix
-            # Define the backend service to which requests are routed
+            # Backend service for routing
             backend:
-              # Specify the backend service as a Kubernetes service
+              # Backend is a Kubernetes service
               service:
-                # Name of the backend service is "mineadmin-service", as defined earlier
+                # Name of the backend service
                 name: mineadmin-service
-                # Port number of the backend service is 80.
-Requests will be forwarded to this port.
+                # Port number for the backend service
                 port:
                   number: 80
 ```

 ### Debug Mode

-In the `config/config.php` configuration file, the debug option determines how much error information is actually displayed to the user.
-By default, this option is set according to the environment variable `APP_DEBUG`, which is stored in your project's `.env` file.
+In the `config/config.php` configuration file, the debug option determines how much error information is displayed to users.
+By default, this option follows the value of the environment variable `APP_DEBUG`, which is stored in your project's `.env` file.

 ::: warning
-In a production environment, this value should always be `false`.
-Setting it to `true` in a production environment may risk exposing sensitive information to users.
+In production, this value should always be `false`.
+Setting it to `true` in production risks exposing sensitive information to users.
 :::

 ## Frontend